TakanariShimbo/sample_webapi_python/README.md

     # will prevent your wsgi file from working.
     ```

-6. set virtualenv path
+6. set virtualenv path at web
-    how to check path
+    how to check path at consoles
     ```commandline
     workon python3.9_flask_env
     witch python
     ```

-7. enable Force HTTPS
+7. enable Force HTTPS at web